maha304/Regression_projects/README.md

    - **Gradient Boosting Models**: For improved predictive accuracy.
 5. **Evaluation**: Evaluate models using metrics like Mean Squared Error (MSE) and R-squared.

+### Dependencies:

+Most of the dependencies are installed automatically.
+But, if not installed when you install MSDA, then these dependencies must be installed as shown below.

+pip install pandas
+pip install numpy
+pip install matplotlib
+pip install datetime
+pip install statistics
+pip install seaborn
+pip install sklearn
+pip install scipy
+pip install keras

 ### Example Code for Modeling

 ```python